Basketball basics

 2. Shooting Guard

-Shooting guard is one of the toughest positions on the basketball court.
-A shooting guard is known as a sharpshooter as well.
-They must be skilled at dribbling and making passes to team guards.
+One of the toughest positions on the basketball court is the shooting guard.
+A shooting guard is also known as a sharpshooter.
+They must possess skills in dribbling and making passes to team guards.

 3. Small Forward

-A player positioned at a small forward has several skills.
+A player positioned as a small forward has several skills.
 They play both inside and outside of the three-point line.
 They play against short and long players.

 4. Power Forward

-The power forward position is just like the centre position.
+The power forward position is just like the center position.
 They have similar tendencies, but power forwards can shoot the ball from outside the line.

 5. Center

-The tallest player on the squad plays at the centre position on the court.
-With the centre position, they block the opponent’s team as a defence and make shots near the hoop as an offence.
+The tallest player on the squad plays at the center position on the court.
+With the center position, they block the opponent’s team as a defense and make shots near the hoop as an offense.

 Fouls

-Basketball basics include term fouls which is attempted while playing basketball game.
-There are various ways for a team to gain the ball without stealing it from an opponent.
-One example is if the opposing team commits a foul or a penalty.
+In basketball basics, players attempt fouls during a game.
+A team can gain the ball without stealing it from an opponent in various ways.
+One example is when the opposing team commits a foul or a penalty.

-There are several kinds of fouls attempted by a team member.
+There are several kinds of fouls such as:

 Personal Fouls